 There’s nothing more awkward than hovering around your host’s kitchen, drink in hand, not quite knowing where to put yourself before inevitably ending up in the way.
 A kitchen island is ideal for guests as well as hosts as it creates a focal point around which friends and family can gather, keeping visitors out of your path while making them feel welcome and relaxed.

-Informal bar stool seating creates a comfortable place for guests to perch, allowing your party to happily while away an evening, especially when kept topped up with perfectly chilled drinks from a nearby wine cooler.
-Introducing seating to your island is also offers a wonderful opportunity to add another dimension to your design and enhance the style of your interior.
+Informal bar stool seating offers a comfortable place for guests to perch, allowing your party to happily while away an evening, especially when kept topped up with perfectly chilled drinks from a nearby wine cooler.
+Seating also presents a wonderful opportunity to add another dimension to your design and enhance the style of your interior.
 Choosing a bold contrasting colour, a plush material, or in this case, a sophisticated yet contemporary print will bring the perfect finishing touch to your space.

 Somewhere To Embrace Cooking